 Our contract with cooperative purchasing alliance U.S. Communities™ enables us to offer our HVAC systems, advanced controls, building contracting and energy services while satisfying competitive bid requirements for most state and local government agencies.
 This provides your school with the opportunity to get the best system for your needs long term, not simply the lowest-cost option today.

-Some financing options enable K-12 schools to implement the necessary upgrades with a minimal initial capital outlay.
-As the improvements bring in the projected energy cost savings, the changes can pay for themselves.
-In this way, Trane has helped schools achieve over $1.2 billion in operating improvements over the years.
+Trane can help school districts take advantage of financing options required to implement much-needed HVAC upgrades and other energy conservation measures with minimal capital investment.
+As the improvements bring in the projected energy cost savings, the new equipment can pay for itself.
+This is how Trane has helped schools achieve over a billion dollars in operating improvements over the years.

 A declining enrollment and lower revenues left Homestead High School with the challenge of determining ways to reduce costs, while maintaining an environment conducive to learning, and supportive of significant after hours use of the facility by the community.
 With fewer dollars available to pay rising gas and electric bills, as well as significant demand charges, the school sought ways to save by implementing energy saving strategies, setting energy consumption targets, creating awareness regarding the cost of community events, engaging students, and enabling more effective decision making by facility managers and school administrators.

 1 Gregory Kats, “Greening America’s Schools Costs and Benefits,” October 2006